shichishima/obsidian-homekey-plugin/README.md

-# HOME key action (begining-of-text) for Obsidian
+# HOME key action (beginning-of-text) for Obsidian

 This plugin provides a command that acts like the HOME key.
-(On Mac, action like Command+Left not Control+A)
+This allows you to set HOE key action to a hotkey.

+For example, on a Mac, Control+A always moves the cursor to the left edge of the line, but Command+Left moves the cursor to the begining of the text, taking into account indents and markdowns at the beginning of the line.

+You can bind this command to a hotkey to make Control+A the same as Command+Left.

+Even on Windows, if you are using Emacs-type key bindings , you can make Control+A act like the HOME key.

+## command: Normal (consider indents / lists / tasklists)

 Execute this command on the line of indent or list text, the cursor will move to the beginning of the indented text instead of the left edge of the line.

-On the other hand, Control-A always moves the cursor to the left edge of the line.

-## command: Normal (consider indents / lists / tasklists)

 When pipe character "|" is cursor: